cstaelin/RNGS-Extension/README.md

     rngs:rnd-beta stream_id alpha beta
 returns a random number from the Beta distribution with the given parameters.

+    rngs:rnd-vonmises stream_id k
+returns a random number from the von Mises distribution with the given parameter.

-Updated to NetLogo 5.0 and augmented with the Lognormal and Poisson distributions by Charles Staelin, March 2014.
+Updated to NetLogo 5.0 and augmented with the Lognormal, Poisson and von Mises distributions by Charles Staelin, March 2014.